-Notre-Dame Cathedral is famous for its intricate gothic-style design and for its aesthetic grandeur and harmony.
+Notre-Dame Cathedral in Paris is famous for its intricate gothic-style design and for its aesthetic grandeur and harmony.
 On a first visit, many of the small details are easy to miss, so here's a guide to help you focus your visit, and understand the basic elements of gothic architecture.

 Notre Dame's iconic facade is recognized across the world, as it ends up the most on postcards and in travel guides.